mikeapp/mcp-iiif-images/README.md

-# MCP IIIF Images Server
+# MCP for IIIF Images

 A Model Context Protocol (MCP) server for working with IIIF (International Image Interoperability Framework) manifests and images.
 See [this video](https://youtu.be/vsVKQWhAFBg) for a demonstration.